 What if this next year HAD to be twice as good as last year?

-Jim Collins, author of the perennial business bestseller, Good to Great, taught us that attachment to “good” impedes the possibility of great.
+Jim Collins, the author of the perennial business bestseller, Good to Great, taught us that attachment to “good” impedes the possibility of greatness.

 But what if you’re already great?
 Well then, the attachment to great impedes the possibility for extreme mastery.